mortenbekditlevsen/SmappeeKit/README.md

 # SmappeeKit
 SmappeeKit is an implementation of the [Smappee API](https://smappee.atlassian.net/wiki/display/DEVAPI/SmappeeDevAPI+Home) in Swift.
-This project is dependent on the [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON) library
+This project is dependent on the [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON) library and on my own development fork of [LlamaKit](https://github.com/mortenbekditlevsen/LlamaKit) (until the LlamaKit developers hopefully accept my pull requests! :-)

 The implementation focuses on ease of use of the API.
 This means that you can call any API method - and in case the user is not logged in, or the access token has expired, then SmappeeKit will do what is needed, and perform the requested method once login or token refresh has happened.